Monthly News Reel: What You Missed This July in the Farming World…

 Welcome to our first monthly news reel for the Farm Business Innovation show.
 Find out the main stories you missed from this thriving industry.

-As the Farm Business Innovation show points out, farm diversification has become the newest, and best, way to keep profits coming in.
+As the your FREE ticket to the Farm Business Inonvation Show will point out, farm diversification has become the newest, and best, way to keep profits coming in.
 By seizing the opportunities that your land has to offer, you might be surprised by the results.
 Whether it be the usual farming of crops, the introduction of children’s adventure playgrounds, or venturing into the glamping world, the possibilities are endless.

 This month, we take a look at the ways in which land has been used for the benefits, and sometimes failures, of its owners.
 By staying in-the-know, it becomes a lot simpler to learn from others mistakes and successes.

 The summer months are the time for holidaying, and enjoying the glorious British sunshine.
 What better way to do so than by taking a weekend away at a luxury glamping site?

 A new site in Suffolk could be the place to go, set to open its doors as soon as possible.
 The plans were put together after the land was sold in 2018 and, since then, designs for eight 5-metre diameter tents, and three rustic barns, have been drawn up.

 Considering calls for greener initiatives with the current state of worldly affairs, the Suffolk site aims to plant their structures amongst existing vegetation.
 With subtle, rustic designs, they should blend in nicely to the 150 acres of surrounding land.

 Opening dates are unclear as of yet, but perhaps next year, we can welcome this new addition to the UK’s glamping sector.